Ngân Thị Vạn Sự

 Ngân Thị Vạn Sự (born 29 April 2001) is a Vietnamese footballer who plays as a forward for Women's Championship club Hà Nội I and the Vietnam women's national team.

 International career

 She represented Vietnam at the 2022 AFC Women's Asian Cup in India and won a gold medal at the 2021 SEA Games on home soil.

 She scored her first international goals against Myanmar on 6 February 2020 at 2020 AFC Women's Olympic Qualifying Tournament.

+She was selected for the 2026 AFC Women's Asian Cup, where she scored two goals in a 2–1 win over India in the opening game.